tinybirdco/demo-ux-person/README.md

 This repository contains the data project —[datasources](./datasources) and [endpoints](./endpoints)— and [script](./script) for a UX personalization example using Tinybird.

+In this example, we adjust the order of images on a website based on realtime sales or website clicks.
+This [Observable app](https://observablehq.com/@3c8ed2c9862da582/ux-personalization) shows the idea.

 Check out this [video](https://youtu.be/YsPYObGz2IU ) of the live-coding session walking you through the whole process.

 To clone the repository: